 Introducing: The 17 out of 20 Rule

-There are long hills with long slow grades, there are steep hills and there are damn hills.
-Each are a challenge in their own way.
+There are long hills, there are steep hills and there are damn hills.
+Each is a challenge in its own way.

 When I come to the third hill, the ‘damn’ hill, I am spent.
-My quads are oxygen depleted and are trying their best to get me to quit.
-Since I don’t want to give up I’ll look around and if no one is coming up or down the trail, I’ll cheat: I turn my body sideways and grapevine up the hill.
+My quads are oxygen depleted and complaining as vigorously as they can to get me to quit.
+Since I don’t want to give up, I’ll look around and if no one is coming up or down the trail, I’ll cheat: I turn my body sideways and grapevine up the hill.
 With this method, I use different muscles that are not in anarchy.
-I get the psychological benefit of not quitting and it’s not just less painful, it works out a new set of muscles.
+I get the psychological benefit of not quitting and it’s not only less painful, it works out a new set of muscles.

-On a hot day last week, I spun to my side and began grapevining up, twisting my hips and arms back and forth.
-I mean if I’m going to grapevine, I’m going to get the most out of it.
+On a hot day last week, I spun to my side and began grapevining up, twisting my hips and arms back and forth with each grapevine step, really going at it — if I’m going to grapevine, I’m going to get the most out of it.
 On this day, just as I swung my arms from pointing down the hill to up the hill, I smacked right into a man running downhill.
 “Sorry!”
 I gasped and offered a bit more explanation, “I didn’t see you, and was just, you know, grapevining because.”
-He ran past apparently not all that interested in my explanation.
+He ran past, apparently more interested in getting down hill than in my explanation.

-At the top of the hill, I saw a good, old friend walking her dog and stopped to talk.
-A minute or two later, along comes the same guy back up the hill.
-At the top of the hill, he turned and picked his way back down the hill.
+At the top of the hill, I saw a good, old friend walking her dog and stopped to talk to her.
+A minute or two later along comes the same guy back up the hill.
+Right after he passed us at the top of the hill, he turned and picked his way back down the hill.

 As my friend and I chatted and I continued to catch my breath, two more times he ran up, turned and skipped down.

 On the fourth time, as he ran past me, I clapped my hands and yelled “Go!
 Go!
 Go!”